Private Equity Chief Dealmakers

 Postsecondary Education

 You’ll need a master’s degree in business administration from a top college, preferably an Ivy League one, to work as a private equity dealmaker.
 If you attend a lesser-known school, you’ll need an absolutely stellar GPA and extensive deal experience to be considered for employment.
 Some dealmakers also have degrees in finance, accounting, and economics.
-The London School of Economics and Political Science offers a master’s degree in private equity.
+The London School of Economics and Political Science offers a master’s degree in finance and private equity.

 Other Education or Training